 Satellite frequencies change early next year

-The RYA are advising EPRIB owners to check their unit is up to date, as satellite processing channels are changed.
+The RYA are advising EPIRB owners to check their unit is up to date, as satellite processing channels are changed.

 From 1 February 2009, the 121.5/243 MHz satellite processing service will be terminated.